-As a group, docents occasionally take field trips to other museums, and attend both regional and national museum education conferences.
+After their initial training period, docents receive ongoing education from education staff, curators, and guest speakers on special exhibitions and the permanent collection.
+As a group, docents occasionally take field trips to other museums.
+Some docents also attend regional and national docent education conferences.

 Eyes on Art